Understanding Eczema and Effective Care

 - Improve resistance to allergens

-Plant-based ceramides from wheat or rice work just as well as synthetic versions, but are more skin-friendly and produced more sustainably.
+Plant-based ceramides from wheat or rice work just as well as synthetic variants, but are more skin-friendly and sustainably produced.

 Probiotic Ferments - Strengthening the Skin Microbiome

-The skin has its own microbiome, which is often disrupted in eczema.
-Probiotic enzymes can restore this balance.
+The skin has its own microbiome, which is often disturbed in eczema.
+Probiotic ferments can restore this balance.

-"My grandmother used fermented plant extracts without knowing why they worked so well.
-Today we understand: The probiotic metabolites strengthen the skin's natural defenses and reduce pathogenic germs."
+"My grandmother already used fermented plant extracts without knowing why they worked so well.
+Today we understand: the probiotic metabolites strengthen the skin's natural defenses and reduce pathogenic germs."

-Customer experience shows that products containing probiotic enzymes are particularly helpful for recurring eczema and can prolong the time between flare-ups.
+Customer experiences show that products with probiotic ferments can be particularly helpful for recurrent eczema and can extend the time between flare-ups.

-Dermatological research shows that correct application is just as important as choosing the right eczema ointment .
-Drawing on decades of experience in formulating natural skin care products, I'd like to share with you the most important application secrets.
+Dermatological research shows that correct application is just as important as choosing the right eczema cream.
+From decades of experience in formulating natural skincare products, I want to share the most important application secrets with you.

-You may be wondering when and how often you should apply your eczema ointment.
-The optimal frequency is 2-3 applications daily, with the timing after showering or bathing being especially important.
+You might be wondering when and how often you should apply your eczema cream.
+The optimal frequency is 2-3 applications daily, with the time after showering or bathing being particularly important.

 The skin is particularly receptive to active ingredients at certain times of the day.
 Studies show that skin permeability is about 40% higher in the evening than in the morning.

-- After showering: On slightly damp skin (3-minute rule)
+- After showering: On still slightly damp skin (3-minute rule)

-- For acute itching: Immediate application to relieve symptoms
+- For acute itching: Immediate application for symptom relief

-Our experience shows that consistent application according to this schedule is 60% more effective than infrequent use.
-For nighttime regeneration, an intensively moisturizing organic face cream with jojoba oil, argan oil, and shea butter is particularly suitable, as it provides long-lasting care for dry and sensitive skin.
+Our experience shows that consistent application according to this schedule has 60% better effectiveness than irregular use.
+For night regeneration, an intensive moisturizing organic face cream with jojoba oil, argan oil & shea butter is particularly suitable, as it sustainably nourishes dry and sensitive skin.

-Customer experience often shows that too much product is used.
-The optimal amount for one palm is approximately one grain of rice of our H4H Naturals Eczema Ointment.
+Customer experiences often show that too much product is used.
+The optimal amount for a palm-sized area corresponds to about a grain of rice of our H4H Naturals Eczema Cream.

-Pro tip: Warm the ointment between your palms before applying it.
+Pro-Tip: Warm the cream between your palms before applying it.
 This improves spreadability and absorption by up to 30%.

 - Wash and dry hands thoroughly

-- Apply a small amount of ointment to your fingertips
+- Apply a small amount of cream to fingertips

-- Leave on for at least 5 minutes before putting on
+- Allow to absorb for at least 5 minutes before dressing

-Based on our experience and customer feedback, we repeatedly identify the same mistakes that reduce the effectiveness of eczema care :
+Based on our experience and customer feedback, we consistently identify the same mistakes that reduce the effectiveness of eczema care:

-Mistake #1: Overly aggressive cleaning before use.
-Use only pH-neutral, fragrance-free cleaning products.
+Mistake No. 1: Too aggressive cleansing before application.
+Use only pH-neutral, fragrance-free cleansing products.

 - Avoid hot water (max.
 37°C) - damages the skin barrier